PokemonSanFran/testing-history-2/meta/docs/story.md

 * Archer compliments Zoey's skill, and leaves.

 ## Housing Protest
-* There is a housing protest occuring outside of an apartment building on the route between Oakland and Berkeley.
+* There is a housing protest occurring outside of an apartment building on the route between Oakland and Berkeley.
 * The property developer comes outside to attempt to reason with the protestors, but two Teamrocket emerge from the crowd.
 * The Teamrocket members rile up the crowd and threaten to burn the building down.
 * Zoey intervenes, battles, and defeats the pair.